Partition function (number theory): Congruences

 Ono (2000) proved that there are such congruences for every prime modulus greater than 3.
 Later, Ahlgren & Ono (2001) showed there are partition congruences modulo every integer coprime to 6.

 Newman's conjecture is an unsolved problem regarding the congruences of the partition function, formulated by mathematician Morris Newman in 1960.
-The conjecture posits that, given any integers r, m where $0 \leq r \leq m - 1$, there are infinitely many non-negative n where $p(n) \equiv r \pmod m$.
+The conjecture posits that, given any integers r, m where $0 \leq r \leq m - 1$, there are infinitely many non-negative integers n for which $p(n) \equiv r \pmod m$.

 Approximation formulas

 Approximation formulas exist that are faster to calculate than the exact formula given above.